Antobbo/SimpleExpenseTrackerMVC/README.md

 From the root folder run the main script:
 `C:\Users\antob\Documents\python\tests\SimpleExpenseTrackerMVC>python -m app.config.init`

-And this gives this output
+And this gives this output:
 ![Execution sample](images/execution_sample.jpg)

-This created the following csv file called `expenses.csv`
+This created the following csv file called `expenses.csv`:
 ![csv file created](images/csv_sample.jpg)

 This is the content of the csv file: